SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 05 March, 2024
+### 📅 Wednesday, 06 March, 2024
 ------
 ### Events
 ------
-- **Iditarod Trail Sled Dog Race**: Known as "The Last Great Race on Earth," the Iditarod usually kicks off with a ceremonial start in Anchorage, Alaska on the first Saturday in March, followed by the official restart in Willow the next day, which occasionally falls on March 5th.
-Mushers and their dog teams embark on a 1,000-mile journey to Nome, often facing harsh conditions.
+- **Alamo Remembrance Day**: March 6th is the day that Texans remember the Battle of the Alamo, which occurred in 1836.
+It is a significant event in Texas' history during its fight for independence from Mexico.

-- **CIAA Basketball Tournament**: The Central Intercolleg
+Please note that the specific events happening on March 6th can vary from year to year.
+Additionally, other local events, observances, or celebrations not as widely recognized may also take place on this date in different parts of the United States.
 ### Positive Qoute
 ------
-"Every day is a new beginning, take a deep breath, smile, and start again. 😊🌅🌱"
+"Every sunrise is a new page in the book of life, embrace it with a grateful heart 🌅✨ and let your soul shine! 😊🌟"